-The permittee shall monitor discharges from Outfall 001 and 003 for Whole Effluent Toxicity (WET) as specified in Table 3 which follows.
-If toxicity is detected above a limit specified as follows, the permittee must perform follow-up testing and, as applicable, follow the TIE/TRE processes in Part IV.E of the permit.
+The permittee shall monitor discharges from Outfall 001 for Whole Effluent Toxicity (WET) as specified in Table 3 which follows.
+If toxicity is detected above an Action Level specified as follows, the permittee must perform follow-up testing and, as applicable, follow the TIE/TRE processes in Part IV.E of the permit.